 About Carrie and Tanya

-Carrie Nicholas is in 21st year as an elementary general music specialist.
-Carrie currently teaches K-6 general music in Jefferson County Public Schools.
-She also teaches Level III Kodály Pedagogy and Folk Song Analysis at the Colorado Kodály Institute at Colorado State University.
-She received her bachelor’s degree of Music Education from Illinois Wesleyan University and a master’s degree of Music Education with Kodály Emphasis from Colorado State University, where she also received her Kodály certification in 2005.
-Carrie is an active presenter, having shared sessions and presentations in the Adams 14 School District, Jeffco Public Schools, ROCKE, CMEA (Colorado), KCMEA (California), OAKE national conferences, and the OAKE Western Division mini-conference.
+Carrie Nicholas is in 22nd year as an elementary general music specialist.
+Carrie currently teaches K-5 general music in Jefferson County Public Schools.
+This summer, she will teach Level III Pedagogy and Materials at the Kodály Levels Program of Seattle.
+Carrie received her bachelor’s degree of Music Education from Illinois Wesleyan University and a master’s degree of Music Education with Kodály Emphasis from Colorado State University, where she also received her Kodály certification in 2005.
+Carrie is an active presenter, having shared sessions and presentations for various school districts, music education chapters, and state and national conferences.
 Carrie is a proud member of OAKE.
 She is past president of ROCKE (the Regional Organization of Colorado Kodály Educators) and past president of the Western Division president of OAKE, and currently serves as Member at Large on the OAKE board.